Communications Rules and Prospectus Delivery

 Final Prospectus Delivery

-The BD must deliver a final prospectus with or before the confirmation of sale for any registered offering subject to Section 5.
+The BD must deliver a final prospectus with or before the confirmation of sale for any registered offering subject to the federal-registration requirement.
 This is true for:

 - IPOs